Xilinx/Alveo-Cards/master/debugging/_sources/docs/sc-troubleshooting.md.txt

 - If these steps do not resolve the issue look on the [Xilinx forums](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo)

 - - -
-### `xbmgmt flash --scan` Returns `XMC not loaded` Error
+### `xbmgmt flash --scan` returns `XMC not loaded` error

-If `xbmgmt flash --scan` command returns `XMC not loaded` error as shown below ,there is communication break between XRT and CMC.
+If `xbmgmt flash --scan` command returns `XMC not loaded` error as shown below, there is communication break between XRT and CMC.

 ```
 ERROR: Failed to detect XMC, xmc.bin not loaded